UNESCO: Director-General

-To date, there has been no elected Director-General from the remaining ten regions within UNESCO: Southeast Asia, South Asia, Central and North Asia, Middle East, North Africa, East Africa, Central Africa, South Africa, Australia-Oceania, and South America.
+To date, there has been no elected Director-General from the remaining ten regions within UNESCO: Southeast Asia, South Asia, Central and North Asia, North Africa, East Africa, Central Africa, South Africa, Australia-Oceania, and South America.

 The list of the Directors-General of UNESCO since its establishment in 1946 is as follows:

 General Conference

 This is the list of the sessions of the UNESCO General Conference held since 1946:

 Executive Board

+Biennial elections are held, with 58 elected representatives holding office for four years.

 Offices and headquarters

-The UNESCO headquarters, the World Heritage Centre, is located at Place de Fontenoy in Paris, France.
-Its architect was Marcel Breuer.
+The UNESCO headquarters is located at Place de Fontenoy in Paris, France.
+Several architects collaborated on the construction of the headquarters, including Bernard Zehrfuss, Marcel Breuer and Luigi Nervi.
 It includes a Garden of Peace which was donated by the Government of Japan.
 This garden was designed by American-Japanese sculptor artist Isamu Noguchi in 1958 and installed by Japanese gardener Toemon Sano.
 In 1994–1995, in memory of the 50th anniversary of UNESCO, a meditation room was built by Tadao Ando.

 UNESCO's field offices across the globe are categorized into four primary office types based upon their function and geographic coverage: cluster offices, national offices, regional bureaus and liaison offices.